 One of my absolute favorite accessories are Cricut pens.
 When I got my Cricut Explore, I didn’t realize it could, in addition to cutting and scoring, also write!
-My absolute favorite use for this to address cards and letters.
+My absolute favorite is to use the pens to address cards and letters.
 Last year I used my Cricut Explore for addressing Christmas Cards and it worked out great!